MSU-CSE491/cse_491_fall_2023/blogposts/villalpando/VillalpandoFinalBlogpost.md

 # In-Depth C++ References

-- C++ Standard Library: A detailed resource for understanding the implementations and nuances of various container classes.
+- cppreference.com: A detailed resource for understanding the implementations and nuances of various container classes.
 - C++ Primer (5th Edition) by Stanley B. Lippman: This book provides a comprehensive introduction to C++ with a focus on modern practices.
 - Effective STL by Scott Meyers: Offers specific guidance on the effective use of the STL, including containers and algorithms.